laetitiaouelle/beta-01-E01/readme.md

  - Search in the example
  - Search in the documentation
  - Search online
- - keep looking *(~15 minutes is a good balance, less would show poor efforts, more you start to just being stubborn loose your time)*
+ - keep looking *(~15 minutes is a good balance, less would show poor efforts, more you start to just being stubborn / loosing your time)*
  - Ask for help from any inhert object nearby
   ([rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging))
  - Ask your nearest peer